dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A25: DCE - Phase 1 - Git & Problems Integration Plan
 # Date Created: C30
 # Author: AI Model
+# Updated on: C32 (Marking as active work for this cycle)

 - **Key/Value for A0:**
 - **Description:** Outlines the user stories and technical approach for integrating Git status indicators and VS Code Problem Diagnostics into the custom file tree.